 I tried for years and years to arrange dual drummers together, Grateful Dead style.
 It was great while it lasted.
 We had a Miles Davis “Bitches Brew” kinda jam happening a few times.
 But, most drummers are simply not into that, apparently.
 Maybe if the guitarists were to double on extra percussion, part-time, then the main drummer would still be interested.
 I have been told that drummers often prefer to be guitarists, that this is a common thing.
 I suppose that makes some sense.
 But, I really prefer someone who enjoys drumming.
 Someone who spends time improving their skills, y’know?

-My vocals sometimes tend to be on the high and nasally side.
-I give it a little growl on the low end, sometimes, with some added effects.
+My vocals tend to be on the high and nasally side.
+I sometimes give it a little growl on the low end, with effects added.

 There are not many groups that I believe I would fit into if I didn’t begin from scratch.
 I never had any delusions about “making it big”.
 I am content if I make enough money to cover expenses, have a good dinner, and pay a few bills.
 I have two Facebook groups to exchange music and talk (one public, one private).